How to Set Up and Use Webhooks in Testlify

 For full schemas and example payloads for all 13 event types, visit the Event Catalog.

-Every Webhooks v2 delivery is signed so you can verify it actually came from Testlify (and not a forged request to your endpoint).
-Signatures use the Svix-compatible scheme.
+Every Webhooks v2 delivery is signed so you can confirm it came from Testlify and not a forged request.
+Signatures follow the Svix-compatible HMAC-SHA256 scheme.

-1. Open Settings → Developers → Webhooks and click your endpoint.
+1. Go to Settings → Developers → Webhooks and open your endpoint.

-2. Under Signing secret, click the eye icon to reveal the secret.
-It will look like: whsec_MfKQ9r8GKYqrTwjUPD8ILPZIo2LaLaSw
+2. Under Signing secret, click the eye icon to reveal the secret (e.g. whsec_MfKQ9r8GKYqrTwjUPD8ILPZIo2LaLaSw).

-3. Store this secret in your application's environment.
+3. Store this secret in your application's environment variables.
 Never commit it to source control.

-🔒 The secret is unique per endpoint.
-Rotating an endpoint generates a new secret while the old one stays valid for a 24-hour overlap so you can roll without downtime.
+The signing secret is unique per endpoint.
+Rotating an endpoint generates a new secret while the old one remains valid for a 24-hour overlap, allowing zero-downtime rotation.

 Header Description